Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: Larger Molecules

 Friedelin is a naturally occurring triterpenoid whose rigid friedelane skeleton contains five fused rings and a single carbonyl group at C-3, while the remaining thirty carbon atoms are fully saturated.
 Because every carbon atom (apart from the quaternary ring junctions) carries at least one hydrogen, the molecule hosts 50 distinct $^{1}$H nuclei.
 Simulating a molecule with 50 active nuclei pushes the boundary of what is possible with classical cluster approximations, and thus Friedelin serves as a useful “large molecule” benchmark for our NMR solver.
 In Figure \ref{fig:fried_mol} we show a schematic representation of the structure of the Friedelin molecule.

-In Figure \ref{fig:fried} we display the spectral function of Friedelin, for the case of low field and low broadening, which represents the worst convergence of any spectral function.
+In Figure \ref{fig:fried} we display the spectral function of Friedelin for the case of low field and low broadening, which, according to our error metric, should represent the worst convergence of any spectral function.
 While there are some small details which are not perfectly captured, the majority of the larger features appear to be resolved, to the extent that it is not clear whether a more precise simulation would add to the practical interpretation of the NMR spectrum.
 For the case of Friedelin, this implies that our solver is capable of reaching the level of accuracy necessary for industrial applications, especially since this level of broadening is already somewhat experimentally unrealistic.
-However, the lack of perfect agreement suggest that there may still exist some room for possible improvement from the use of a quantum device, if not for Friedelin, then for another, similarly large molecule.